rvh97/mern-website-api/README.md

     `http://localhost:<PORT>/auth/google/redirect`
   - Production: To be written

+### In App Engine:

+Clone this repository to the cloud shell:

+    git clone <repository>

 ## Environment variables setup

 There are environment variables that must be set.

-**Development**: dotenv dev-dependency is used.
-Create a file called '.env' in server root directory.
-Each line of the file should be formatted like `KEY=VALUE` for each environment variable to be set

-**Production**: To be written
+They can be put in a file called `env_variables.yaml` (in root directory) in the format:

+    env_variables:
+      ENVIRONMENT_VARIABLE1: VALUE1
+      ENVIRONMENT_VARIABLE2: VALUE2
+      ...

 ### Environment variables: